 Hashtags may be a great way of finding content on Twitter, but it’s a different case when it comes to Pinterest.
 Hashtags are supported on this platform, and they kind of work the same way.

 But on Pinterest, hashtags in account descriptions, board titles, board descriptions or profile names aren’t clickable.
 The only place you can click and search hashtags are in a Pin’s description.

 On the bright side, hashtag search results can be filtered to show just boards.
 But notice how the search for #growthhacking returned some boards that didn’t have the hashtag.
 Some just had the right word in the title or description.
 So putting hashtags in your board or account descriptions may not help much in the end at all, especially if they’re general terms.

 Pinterest doesn’t offer much in the way of guidelines regarding hashtag use.
 However according to this Pinterest for Business post, “having too many of them in your descriptions may negatively impact your ranking.”
 That’s definitely something to keep in mind.
-Another restriction I’m aware of is that Promoted Pins are limited to a maximum of one hashtag in the description.
+Another restriction is that Promoted Pins are limited to a maximum of one hashtag in the description.

 Hashtag Searches Return Poor Results

 Using a hashtag to search on Pinterest currently leaves much to be desired.
-Yes.
-You can do it, but you never know what you’re going to get.
+Yes, you can do it, but you never know what you’re going to get.

 This search for #growthhacking returned additional entries including a couple of Pins on social media.
 That’s not good because it may end up leading visitors away from your content.

 Unique hashtags work best on Pinterest.
 Ideally, the hashtag should have nothing in common with frequently used search terms.
 You want a one-of-a-kind hashtag that can lead Pinners back to your content.